josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/👾_cyber_war_crimes.md

 The existence of cyber precision does not guarantee lawful behaviour.

+Nor does the theoretical existence of a more precise cyber technique automatically establish that it was feasible in the circumstances.

-But where less harmful alternatives were feasible, that may matter to the legal analysis.
+But where feasible precautions or less harmful means were available, that may matter to the legal analysis.

 ---